 - Comfortable, air-conditioned coach travel and transfers

-Must try: Poutine: French fries generously covered in gravy and cheese curds - a classic Canadian treat that is said to have originated in the 1950s.
+Must try: Poutine: French fries generously covered in gravy and cheese curds - a classic Canadian treat.

-Fascinating fact: Banff is the oldest National Park in Canada and encompasses 6,641 sq km (2,564 sq mi) of mountainous terrain.
-It has a subarctic climate with montane, subalpine, and alpine ecoregions, and is home to mammals such as the grizzly, cougar, wolverine, elk, moose, and hundreds of bird species.
+Fascinating fact: Banff is the oldest National Park in Canada and encompasses 6,641 square kilometres (2,564 square miles) of mountainous terrain.
+It has a subarctic climate with montane, subalpine, and alpine ecoregions, and is home to grizzly bears, cougars, wolverine, elk, moose and hundreds of bird species.

 Canadian Rockies Tour Itinerary